Richlee-demo/nftpc/README.md

-# Frontend Mentor - Four card feature section
+# Frontend Mentor - NFT preview card component

-This is a solution to the [Four card feature section on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK/hub).
+This is a solution to the [NFT preview card component on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents